- Business and Public Administration Home

 The MS-CIS curriculum is designed to accommodate both individuals holding undergraduate-information-systems-related degrees and other professionals who may have baccalaureate degrees.

 Learning Goals & Objectives

-Ethics: Student will demonstrate an understanding of the importance of ethics and its application in the decision-making process.
+Ethics: The student will demonstrate an understanding of the importance of ethics and its application in the decision-making process.

-- Objective: Student is able to differentiate between what is ethical and what is unethical.
+- Objective: The student is able to differentiate between what is ethical and what is unethical.

-Communication: Student is able to apply effective communication skills in a professional environment.
+Communication: The student is able to apply effective communication skills in a professional environment.

-- Oral Communication Objective: Student is able to prepare and deliver an effective business presentation.
+- Oral Communication Objective: The student is able to prepare and deliver an effective business presentation.

-- Written Communication Objective: Student is able to produce well-written documents.
+- Written Communication Objective: The student is able to produce well-written documents.

-Technology: Student is able to demonstrate technical proficiency and to manage information technology projects to develop information systems that support an organization's needs.
+Technology: The student is able to demonstrate technical proficiency and to manage information technology projects to develop information systems that support an organization's needs.

-- Objective B: Student is able to understand project management skills in support of the organization's needs.
+- Objective B: The student is able to understand project management skills in support of the organization's needs.